manfredlotz/rcronic/README.md

 # Overview

-The following was discussed on https://habilis.net/cronic/ does.
+The problem with cron is that it creates _unwanted emailed output_.
+This is described in more detail in the next section.

+The `rcronic` tool tries to help by running a cron job in a way that an email is sent only in case the cron job has failed.

 ## The problem with running cron jobs

 cron sends automatic emails when a cron job writes anything

-- to stdout
+- to stdout or
 - to stderr

-But it doesn't care if a cron job exited with an error code.
+But it doesn't care if a cron job exits with an error code.

+This was discussed in more detail on https://habilis.net/cronic/.

-## What do we want to achieve?
+## What does rcronic do?

-We want cron to send a mail
+rcronic is a wrapper for a cronjob and creates output only if

-- if an error happened in a cron job
+- if an error happened in the cron job
-- (perhaps) if something got written to stderr by the cron job
+- and optionally if something got written to stderr by the cron job

-# Possible solution

-Running a wrapper which invokes the cron job and takes care to trigger sending email by cron.

-This is exactly what the shell script provided by https://habilis.net/cronic/ does.
+    - this could be necessary if a cron job writes error to stderr but does not return with an exit code <>0
+- additionally it can write to a log file if required

 # rcronic

-Instead of using the script provided by Chuck Houpt I wrote a small Rust program which serves as a wrapper to run a cron job.

-## How does `rcronic` work?

-If the cron job returns with an error or if `--stderr` was specified and the cron job wrote something to stderr then `rconic` writes the cron jobs' error code and stderr to stdout so that a mail gets sent.
+If the cron job returns with an error or if `--stderr` was specified and the cron job wrote something to stderr then `rconic` writes the cron jobs' error code and stdout and stderr to stdout so that a mail gets sent.

 # Strict error handling in bash/zsh scripts